Atkinson-Lab/Tractor-tutorial/Rfmix.md

 &nbsp;
 &nbsp;

- Genotype and sequencing data is often written in vcf format.
-Due to the diploid nature of the human genome, the sequencing/genotyping technology can only capture the genotype information but not the haplotype.
+Cohort genotype data is often released in [VCF format](https://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/), which is the form we start from here.
+Though the human genome is diploid, sequencing/genotyping technology can only capture information regarding the genotypes that are present but not their orientation; e.g. the haplotype.
 We therefore don't know which allele is on which strand of the chromosome.
 The purpose of statistical phasing is to recover the configuration of alleles across a chromosome, as the diagram shows:

 ![](images/SHAPEIT.png)

-Notice that each entry is separated with slash (e.g. `0/1`), and that means the vcf file is unphased.
+Notice that each entry is separated with slash (e.g. `0/1`), and that means the VCF file is unphased.
 By performing phasing, we will figure out the most likely configuration of allele positions.
-After performing the following steps, we should get a phased vcf file, with slash substituted by a vertical bar (e.g. `1|0`).
+After performing the following steps, we should get a phased VCF file, with the slash substituted by a vertical bar (e.g. `1|0`) which indicates that the data is phased.

 &nbsp;